ayazzlockhat/ayazzlockhat/README.md

 - 🤵🏽 My personal website can be found at [ayazlockhat.com](https://ayazlockhat.com/)

-- 🏫 I'm currently a **3rd year Computer Science student attending McMaster University**
+- 🏫 I'm currently a **Computer Science student attending McMaster University**

 - 📫 How to reach me **ayazzlockhat@gmail.com**